mozilla-l10n/localizer-documentation/misc/bugzilla_l10n.md

 ![Remember search](/assets/images/bugzilla/saved_searches.png)

-At the bottom of the page displaying search results, there’s a link to delete the saved search just performed (*Forget Search 'NAME'*).
+At the bottom of the page displaying search results, there’s a link to delete the saved search just performed (*Forget Search “NAME”*).

 Note that you can select multiple products and multiple statuses (including *UNCONFIRMED*) to refine or expand the search criteria.